Secondary school in Iceland

 The school year in Icelandic secondary schools is nine months.
-A registration fee is paid in secondary schools, which varies depending on the school.
-Students must pay for school books and other study materials themselves.
+A registration fee is paid in secondary schools, which varies from school to school.
+Students must pay for books and other study materials themselves.

 Study at secondary level intended to prepare pupils for university study concludes with a university entrance diploma.
 Students are expected to complete the university entrance diploma programme in three years.

 At a few secondary schools in the capital area pupils can study for a university entrance diploma in English.

 Students in secondary schools with a disability are legally entitled to special assistance.
 Many secondary schools have are special classes, practical programmes and other educational options specifically intended for disabled students.